-For purposes of this study, three key take-aways are apparent from the foregoing discussion for policy makers deliberating over the efficacy of school size.
+students per grade level, corresponding to 400 students for a typical school comprising of grades 9 to 12 (Vander Ark, 2002).
+A proposal from the United States Department of Education sets a limit of 300 students through its Small School Initiative (US Department of Education, 2006).
+Lee and Smith (1997) advocated tha.
+Tt the ideal high school should enroll between 600 andto 900 students.
+For purposes of this study, three key take-aways emergeare aing pparent from the foregoing discussion for policy and decision makers deliberating over the efficacy of school size.
 The first is that school size matters, whether it is conceived in terms of land acreage or the number of students.
 Conditional on average achievement and time invariant characteristics of a student, math scores are impacted by the size of school a student attends (Egalite and Kisida, 2013).
 The second take-away is that school matters most in the older grades where the schools are typically larger and students are not confined to a classroom most of the day.
-The high school student fits in this category in Nairobi City County.
-A final take-away is that non-ordered and adhoc school reforms complicate the application of the planning land standards with regard to the appropriate size of schools in Nairobi City County.
+The high school student in Nairobi City County fits in this category.
+A final take-away is that nonordered and ad-hoc school reforms complicate the application of the planning land standards with regard to the appropriate size of schools in Nairobi City County.

-Terrain of School Land: In regards to terrain of the school land, this study sought to out the extent to which school land terrain could have hindered the development of the schools' physical structure.
-The results show that physical factors like relief and topography did not hinder the development of schools surveyed as shown by 87.9% of the respondents.
-In 6.1% of the cases, a hindrance to the development of buildings was noted; whereas 3% recorded difficulties in developing the sports fields due to rugged terrain (Table 1.1).
+Terrain of School Land: The study sought to find out the extent to which school land terrain could have hindered the development of the schools' physical structure.
+The results show that physical factors like relief and topography did not hinder the development of 90.6% of the schools surveyed.
+However, in 6.1% of the cases, a hindrance to the development of buildings was noted (Table 1).
 In one of the Secondary School severe flooding is experienced when it rains.
-The school is located in the eastern region of Nairobi City County, which is a relatively flat expanse next to a river that is blocked by the low income settlements adjacent to the school.

-The school site should be sufficiently elevated to avoid drainage from surrounding areas and adequately pitched to shed its own surface water quickly.
+The school is located in the eastern region of Nairobi City County, which is a relatively flat expanse next to a river that is blocked by solid waste from the low income settlements adjacent to the school.
+School sites should be sufficiently elevated to avoid drainage from surrounding areas and the land adequately pitched to shed its own surface water quickly.
 Areas that recorded difficulty in the development of school infrastructure were at the intersection of the elevated portion and where the plains start.
 Excessive cuts and fills become an unavoidable but difficult method of construction.
-Areas of excessive rock outcrops are undesirable because of the high cost of construction.
-Rock excavation for foundations and service lines are expensive in such areas.
-However, occasional rock outcroppings and uneven surfaces, in an otherwise excellent site, need not count too heavily against it.
-These minor shortcomings may often be easily corrected or even turned to advantageous use through imaginative site design, thereby contributing to student achievement
+Areas of excessive rock outcrops are undesirable because of associated high cost of construction.